Hands-On Workshop

 - Milk

-The fact that Markdown is preserved in a human-readable format makes it very easy to edit and it also helps preserve the longevity of your content.
+The fact that Markdown is a human-readable format makes it very easy to edit and it also helps preserve the longevity of your content.

 Try it Yourself